YASHBRO/Instagram-Bot/README.md

 ## Instruction:

-Please read the comments at line 9,22,26,174,175,176
+Please read the comments at line 11, 12, 13

 Once you are done with the code, run it:

-1. It'll ask you for the username through which you want to login
+1. It'll ask you to select/add/remove instagram user id.
-2. It'll ask for the action you want to perform

-Later steps will be clear on your terminal
+2. With your chosen id, now you can
+	- Keep a track on your followers/following
+	- Spam multiple person with only 3 commands

 _Note: Please make sure you opt the command/choice in form of numbers(1,2,3,4...), as the numbers will be mentioned in-front of the option_